prachimishra1/Retinal-Vessel-Segmentation-and-Early-Stage-Diabetic-Retinopathy-Classification/README.md

 - `Segmentation_Training.ipynb` – Train U-Net model for retinal vessel segmentation
 - `Classification_Training.ipynb` – Train CNN model for DR classification
-- `Evaluation.ipynb` – Evaluate segmentation and classification models
-- `Inference_Demo.ipynb` – Run full pipeline on new fundus images
+- `Interface_Demo.py` – Run full pipeline on new fundus images

 ### 📌 How to Use

-1. Open any `.ipynb` file using Jupyter Notebook or Google Colab.
+1. Open any `.ipynb`,`.py` file using Jupyter Notebook or Google Colab.
 2. Follow the step-by-step instructions in each notebook cell.
 3. Modify parameters (e.g., dataset path, number of epochs) as needed.